nrfconnect/sdk-nrf/doc/nrf/ug_nrf5340.rst

 Building and programming a sample
 *********************************

-Depending on the chosen sample, you must program just the application core (e.g. when using NFC samples) or both the network and the application cores.
+Depending on the sample, you must program only the application core (for example, when using NFC samples) or both the network and the application core.

 .. note::
-  On nRF53 the application core is responsible for starting the network core and connecting its GPIO pins.
-Therefore, to run any sample on nRF53, the application core must be programmed (e.g. with the :ref:`zephyr:hello_world` sample) even if the firmware is supposed to run only on the network MCU.
+   On nRF53, the application core is responsible for starting the network core and connecting its GPIO pins.
+   Therefore, to run any sample on nRF53, the application core must be programmed, even if the firmware is supposed to run only on the network core.
+   You can use the :ref:`zephyr:hello_world` sample for this purpose.
-  For details see the code in: ``zephyr/boards/arm/nrf5340_dk_nrf5340/nrf5340_cpunet_reset.c``.
+   For details, see the code in :file:`zephyr/boards/arm/nrf5340_dk_nrf5340/nrf5340_cpunet_reset.c`.

 Build and program both samples separately by following the instructions in :ref:`gs_programming_ses`.
 Make sure to use ``nrf5340_dk_nrf5340_cpunet`` as board name when building the network sample, and ``nrf5340_dk_nrf5340_cpuapp`` when building the application sample.

 .. important::
-   When programming the samples from an old version of |SES|, you might get an error message stating that the target cannot be identified.
+   When programming the samples built with an older version of |SES|, you might get an error message stating that the target cannot be identified.
    In this case, you can either modify your |SES| installation and projects to add support for programming nRF5340, or program the generated HEX files from the command line instead.

    See the following sections for more information.